JackLJohnson/rpg-git-book/6-buildtool.md

 Objects like message files and data areas don't have source.
 This can be a true challenge when replicating your environment on other systems.
 Sadly, there is nothing built into IBM i which allows you to create a data area or message file from source - but of course, you could use a CL to execute the command.
 That means, if you can use a CL to build them, you can use a `makefile` too!

-In your `makefile`, you would hard-define the message files and data areas rules and then include them as a dependancy for what is needed.
+In your `makefile`, you would hard-define the message files and data areas rules and then include them as a dependency for what is needed.
 For example:

 ```makefile
 BIN_LIB=IUNIT